pchristensenB/box-salesforce-uielements-demo/appuser.md

 To demonstrate

 1. Create a new contact for an account that has a Box Folder associated - add first name, last name and email address (use an email address you can access).
 This will create a Salesforce Portal user and an app user in Box and collaborate this user on the account folder in Box.
+(This will only work if the contact has an account associated!)

     Contact created